 Pull your arm across your chest, applying mild pressure with your opposite hand to increase the stretch.
 For a neat experiment with your kids, compare how different this stretch feels compared to circling your arms around.

 Heels together, toes pointing outwards.

 Pull your heels together with your toes pointing outwards, while leaving the bottoms of your feet flat on the floor.
 For a contrasting stretch, do the opposite motion and pull your toes together while flaring your ankles outwards.

 Reach your arm up as high as possible.

 Stand up tall and extend your arm up as far as it can go, then repeat on the other side.
-To enhance this arm exercise for kids, have them imagine that they are a dinosaur or giraffe which allows them to actively play while they stretch!

 While the traditional form of this stretch is to sit in an ‘L-shape’ and bend forward to touch your toes, lying on your back and allowing your legs to fall towards you is a fun variation.
 This allows gravity to deepen the stretch and it affords kids the chance to play around and be silly while having fun with their stretching exercises.

 When kids are very young, they can be very impressionable and open to trying new things.
 While your little one might be open to copying your movements, you might have to incorporate a bit of imagination into your stretching session.

 Try having your child “moo” while doing the cow pose to encourage playing while exercising.
 Outside of the traditional stretching poses, ask your child to move like a giraffe, a playful puppy, or a dragon.
 Using their imagination will encourage them to move their bodies in different ways, which will help them to grow healthy and strong.